My mother Helen Bennett née Ritchie's family from Australia/Scotland

 Returning back to the mid-1940s, Robin was teaching at Rusape School where she met Terence Fynn, known as "Terry", who was spending his season on a tobacco farm on his return from WWII service.
 Terry was the eldest son to be born in Kingwilliamstown but his father became District Commisioner in Gatooma, Fort Victoria and Chimanimani.
 Terry went to St Georges when it moved from Bulawayo to Salisbury in 1927.
 He was a welterweight champion boxer at school then went to the UK to study as a Jesuit priest at Heythrop.
 He opted to join the Air Force when WWII broke out and flew Lancaster bombers during the war.
 He had successfully completed 30 missions then was sent to train pilots in Canada for a break.

-He returned to Europe and was flying with 44 Squadron.
-After a bombing raid he was returning when he thought that he had been hit by ground fire as he saw his craft crash in flames while he was parachuting down.
+He returned to Europe and was flying with 44 Squadron at Dunholme Lodge in Lincoln.
+After completing yet another raid he was returning when he thought that he had been hit by ground fire as he saw his craft crash in flames while he was parachuting down over Stuttgardt.
 After capture as a prisoner of war he was puzzled during interrogation at Stalag Luft III as he was asked about airmen that he didn’t know.

 The mystery was solved much later when documents from Germany revealed that two British bombers had collided.
 Terry's Lancaster had collided with a "Pathfinder" Lancaster.
 The Pathfinder hadn't fully released its cargo of flares so had turned back without altering altitude so was travelling at the wrong height for that direction.
 Terry Fynn's radio operator, Jimmy Moran, was found in the wreckage of the Pathfinder that crashed two kilometres away but the Germans never explained this to the prisoner.
 Terry was also treated by suspicion by the British prisoners because there was no one else there from his aircraft as he was the sole survivor from his aircraft so the British suspected he could have been planted by the Germans as a spy.